Cheapside, Texas

-Cheapside is a ghost town in Gonzales County, Texas.
+Cheapside is a ghost town in Gonzales County, Texas, United States.
 It is located 21 mi south of Gonzales.

 Once a thriving community and commercial center for cotton, only a church and the crumbling remnants of the former settlement remain.

 History

 The first settler was Thomas Baker, who built a log cabin in the area in 1857.

 The settlement was named after Cheapside Street in London, England, perhaps via Cheapside, Virginia.

 A post office was established in 1882.

 Cheapside's economy was based on agriculture, particularly cotton, as well as poultry, livestock and grain.
 Cheapside had three grocery and general stores, a drugstore, a broom factory, a blacksmith shop, a hotel, a butcher shop, a barbershop, a confectionery, several doctors, a Masonic lodge and a Woodmen lodge, a daily stagecoach, and at least two saloons.
 To keep order there was a deputy sheriff.
 Cheapside also had a baseball team that played on weekends, with rodeo events between games.

 In 1889, a combined cotton and gin gristmill was built, and from about 1890 to 1913 a private school was located in Cheapside.

 The Cheapside Community Church was built in 1897, and moved to its present location in Cheapside in 1949.

 A small power plant was installed in 1925, and 1939 the county's electrical grid was extended to Cheapside.

 Cheapside's population peaked at about 500 during the Great Depression of the 1930s.